dpolivaev/test-generation/test-generation-examples/LoginPage-Tutorial/README.md

 			NOT_ENTERED_MAIL { let password be VALID_PASSWORD, NOT_ENTERED_PASSWORD}
 		}

-		rule pageAfterSubmit let pageAfterSubmit be :page
+		let pageAfterSubmit be
-		rule pageAfterSubmit if :protocol == HTTPS && :email == VALID_MAIL && :password == VALID_PASSWORD
+			if (:protocol == HTTPS && :email == VALID_MAIL && :password == VALID_PASSWORD) LOGIN_SUCCESS_PAGE
-			let pageAfterSubmit be LOGIN_SUCCESS_PAGE {
+			else LOGIN_PAGE
-				let [R3] be "log in successful"
+		if :pageAfterSubmit == 	LOGIN_SUCCESS_PAGE let [R1] be "log in successful" if :pageAfterSubmit == LOGIN_PAGE {
-			}
+			let assert#2 be "password field is empty" let assert#3 be "email field equals to (:email)" let [R3] be "check email and password fields after failed log-in" }
 	},
-	"enter password(:password)"{
+	"check formatting"{
+		let act be "enter password(:password)"
-		let assert be "entered password is not visible" let [R2] be :assert
+		let assert be "entered password is not visible" let [R4] be :assert
 	}

-##Step 16.
+##Step 15.
 Creating multiple scripts for different parts of the test suite

 If property script has different values for different test cases they are output to different files.
 Remove line

-	let script be "login/LoginTest"
+	let script.name be "login/LoginTest"

 and add set individual values for different actions:

-	let act be
+	let testPurpose be
-	"submit(:protocol)"{
+	"check data processing"{
-		let script be "login/LoginSubmit"
+		let script.name be "login/LoginSubmit"
 		let arrange#2 be "enter mail address(:email)"

 and

-	"enter password(:password)"{
+	"check formatting"{
-		let script be "login/LoginFormat"
+		let script.name be "login/LoginFormat"
-		let assert be "entered password is not visible"
+		let act be "enter password(:password)"

-##Step 17.
+##Step 16.
 Splitting test strategy in smaller strategies

 Strategies can include rules defined in other strategies defined in the same file, other files or libraries.

 	strategy loginTests
+		apply TestSteps.structure

 		let script.driver be "login/LoginTestDriver"
 		let script.imports be "import static login.LoginTestDriver.Page.*;
 							   import static login.LoginTestDriver.EMail.*;
 							   import static login.LoginTestDriver.Password.*;
 							   import static login.LoginTestDriver.Protocol.*;"

 		let arrange#1 be "go to page(:page)"
 		let page be LOGIN_PAGE
 		let lazy password be VALID_PASSWORD
 		let lazy email be VALID_MAIL

-		let act be "submit(:protocol)"{
+		let testPurpose be
-			apply submitTest
+		"check data processing"{ apply submitTest },
-		},
-		"enter password(password)"{
-			apply formatTest
+		"check formatting"{ apply formatTest}
-		}

 		strategy submitTest
-		let script be "login/LoginSubmit"
+			let script.name be "login/LoginSubmit"
 			let arrange#2 be "enter mail address(:email)"
-		let arrange#3 be "enter password(password)"
+			let arrange#3 be "enter password(:password)"
+			let act be "submit(:protocol)"
-		let assert be "checkPage(pageAfterSubmit)"
+			let assert be "checkPage(:pageAfterSubmit)"

 			let protocol be HTTP{
-			let [R1] be "logging in with protocol HTTP not allowed" },
+				let [R2] be "logging in with protocol HTTP not allowed" },
 			HTTPS {
 				let email be VALID_MAIL { let password be VALID_PASSWORD, INVALID_PASSWORD, NOT_ENTERED_PASSWORD},
 				INVALID_MAIL { let password be VALID_PASSWORD},
 				NOT_ENTERED_MAIL { let password be VALID_PASSWORD, NOT_ENTERED_PASSWORD}
 			}

-		rule pageAfterSubmit let pageAfterSubmit be :page{
+			let pageAfterSubmit be
+				if (:protocol == HTTPS && :email == VALID_MAIL && :password == VALID_PASSWORD) LOGIN_SUCCESS_PAGE
+				else LOGIN_PAGE
+			if :pageAfterSubmit == 	LOGIN_SUCCESS_PAGE let [R1] be "log in successful" if :pageAfterSubmit == LOGIN_PAGE {
-			let assert#2 be "password field is empty" let assert#3 be "email field equals to (:email)" let [R4] be "check email and password fields after failed log-in" }
+				let assert#2 be "password field is empty" let assert#3 be "email field equals to (:email)" let [R3] be "check email and password fields after failed log-in" }

-		rule pageAfterSubmit if :protocol == HTTPS && :email == VALID_MAIL && :password == VALID_PASSWORD
-			let pageAfterSubmit be LOGIN_SUCCESS_PAGE

 		strategy formatTest
-		let script be "login/LoginFormat"
+			let script.name be "login/LoginFormat"
+			let act be "enter password(:password)"
-		let assert be "entered password is not visible" let [R2] be :assert
+			let assert be "entered password is not visible" let [R4] be :assert

-##Step 18.
+##Step 17.
 Use of oracle for calculating predictions

 Better separation of concerns and reuse can be achieved if calculation of expected results is implemented separately from strategy definition.
 For this purpose test oracle components can be defined.

 After adding oracle definition like

 	oracle loginOracle
-		def isLoginSuccessful(){
+		def boolean isLoginSuccessful(){
 			return :protocol == HTTPS && :email == VALID_MAIL && :password == VALID_PASSWORD;
 		}